Flight spare: Primary function

 Flight spares are constructed as contingencies.
 As such, spare parts may be swapped onto a craft before launch, or completed spare spacecraft may be launched if the flight model is lost.

 NASA has two basic types of spares, development spares and operational spares.
 NASA makes a determination about which parts need spares based on whether parts are custom built, and the lead-time for procurement.
 It also makes determinations about the quantities of spares, based on whether the part is critical to system operation, failure rate, and the expected life of the part.

 The flight spare can also be useful during a space mission if a change to the original plan is required, since the effect of changes can be safely tested on the ground.

 Reusage

 Flight spares that go unused in their initial missions are still considered valuable.
 A 2017 NASA report on flight spare inventory control mentions hundreds of millions of dollars' worth of inventory, not all of it catalogued properly.

 New missions for old hardware

 Individual spare components manufactured for one mission may eventually fly on another.
-As a cost-saving measure, the Magellan spacecraft was made largely out such parts:
+As a cost-saving measure, the Magellan spacecraft was made largely out of such parts: